Healthplan Spain

 What About Major Works or Renovations?

 Another common question is whether tenants must pay for large-scale repairs or renovations carried out by the community.
-Under the Horizontal Property Law, these extraordinary costs are the landlord’s responsibility unless explicitly passed to the tenant in writing—which is extremely rare and not enforceable in most standard leases.
+Under the Horizontal Property Law, these extraordinary costs are the landlord’s responsibility unless explicitly passed to the tenant in writing—which is extremely rare and usually unenforceable.

 So, Do You Have to Pay Community Fees in 2025?